galabarquerom/GraphCEP/README.md

 To install out artifact follow these steps:

 1. Import Project into workspace.
-2. Update maven dependencies (as described above)
+2. Update maven dependencies (as described above).

 ## Running the tests